Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 The Importance of Adaptability

-For instance, if a leader recognises that a team member is struggling with a project, they may choose to adopt a more empathetic approach by providing support, guidance, and additional resources.
+For instance, if a leader recognises that a team member is struggling with a project, they may adopt a more empathetic approach by providing support, guidance, and additional resources.
 Conversely, when facing a critical deadline, the same leader may need to temporarily adopt a more authoritarian stance to ensure the project is completed on time.

 Leadership in Practice